MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-optimize-ribbon-scenarios.md

 ---
-title: Optimize ribbon in Power BI Desktop scenarios
+title: DirectQuery optimization scenarios with the Optimize ribbon in Power BI Desktop
-description: Optimize ribbon in Power BI Desktop
+description: This articles describes DirectQuery reporting scenarios by using the Optimize ribbon in Power BI Desktop
 author: owend
 ms.author: owend
 ms.reviewer: ''